Dershowitz to Newsmax: Maxwell Is 'Rosetta Stone' in Epstein Case

 Ghislaine Maxwell is the "Rosetta Stone" in the Jeffrey Epstein case and "she can provide not only verbal testimony, but probably records, travel records," says Harvard Law professor emeritus Alan Dershowitz.

-“Look, it would be interesting to know who was on Epstein's island during the relevant time period when there were young women on the island,” Dershowitz told Newsmax TV’s “The Record with Greta Van Susteren” Thursday.
+"Look, it would be interesting to know who was on Epstein's island during the relevant time period when there were young women on the island," Dershowitz told Newsmax's "The Record With Greta Van Susteren" on Thursday.

 The Justice Department's No. 2 official met Thursday with Maxwell, the imprisoned former girlfriend of Epstein.